What is the purpose of a conditional use permit?

 What is the timeline for processing a conditional use permit?

-- Permitting Department staff will schedule a pre-application meeting within 30 days from the date of the request.
+- The Department typically holds pre-application meetings within 30 days from the date the pre-application meeting request is received.

 What is the appeal process?